gitReiko/snowballing_kingdoms_mod/templates/eastern europe 1259/README.md

 I didn't want to offend anyone with certain banners.
 In fact, I don't know anything about most banners.
 Just used a collection of banners for certain cultures.
 Hopefully didn't create toxic content.
 The intent was the opposite.

-## Update 1.0.13
+## Update 1.0.14

-- added a configurable limit for new members after increasing the clan level
-- 10 new England banners
+- compatibility with Bannerlord 1.3.1

 ## Current banners (total 1198)